 Most importantly, NSF certification is not a one-time event, but involves regular on-site inspections of manufacturing facilities and regular re-testing of products on a routine basis to ensure that they continue to meet the same high standards required to maintain certification over time.
 If, for any reason, a product fails to meet one or more of the certification criteria, NSF may take enforcement actions including product hold, product recall, public notification, or de-certification.

 This rigorous certification process holds companies accountable in all aspects of their manufacturing.
 When a product is certified, it earns the right to bear the trademark NSF® mark, as shown on our bottles.

 American National Standards Institute (ANSI)

-Some states—like Florida—require commercial pool products to either be EPA or NSF listed; check the bottle before you buy it, and look for the trademark NSF logo.
+Check every bottle before you buy it, and look for the trademark NSF logo.
 If it’s there, you know the product inside has been rigorously tested.